Canvas

 Once a Pin is in the Canvas, anyone you’ve invited can see it and contribute.
 You can even invite people who don’t have a Springboards account to view and leave comments.

-Here’s what you’ll see in Canvas Mode:
+Here’s what you’ll see in the Canvas panel:

 - Your Canvas Tool Bar.